-To date, Network researchers have addressed research questions relevant to social, health, and economic issues in 70 countries.
-Their work, which includes over 250 publications, has shed light on pathways through which fertility, health, and population growth affect economic growth at the national level.
-Other work has provided insight on the relationships between reproductive health, fertility, education, women's labor force participation, and economic growth.
+In the PopPov Research Network, over 100 researchers have addressed research questions relevant to social, health, and economic issues in 70 countries.
+Their work has shed light on pathways through which fertility, health, and population growth affect economic growth (as measured by gross domestic product, GDP) at the national level.
+Other work has provided insight on the relationships between fertility histories, reproductive health, and girls’ education, women’s labor force participation and their economic contributions to the household.